Thomasdezeeuw/logger/README.md

 [![GoDoc](https://godoc.org/github.com/Thomasdezeeuw/logger?status.svg)](https://godoc.org/github.com/Thomasdezeeuw/logger)
 [![Build Status](https://travis-ci.org/Thomasdezeeuw/logger.png?branch=master)](https://travis-ci.org/Thomasdezeeuw/logger)

-Logger is a asynchronous logging package for [Go](https://golang.org/).
+Package logger provides asynchronous logging for [Go](https://golang.org/).
 It is build for customisation and speed.
-It uses a custom log writer so any custom backend can be used to store the logs.
+It uses a custom EventWriter so any custom backend can be used to store the logs.
+Logger provides multiple ways to log information with different levels of importance.

 ## Installation